RugbyClubRanks/rugbyclubranks.github.io/projections/2026-04-04-Chinnor_V_Cambridge.md

 layout: page
 title: Chinnor V Cambridge on 2026/04/04
 date: 2026-04-04
-categories: "RFU Championship 25/26" match review
+categories: rugby "RFU Championship 25/26" match review
 ---
 # Chinnor V Cambridge on 2026/04/04

 # Club Level Predictions

 The first set of predictions treats a club as the smallest object, as the club develops its members, organizes a gameplan, and deploys its players as needed for each match.
-This club model is currently predicting Chinnor to win by 8.38.
+This club model is currently predicting Chinnor to win by 7.6.

 Our Over/Under is 43.5 - and combined with the spread above, we have a predicted scoreline of 26 to 18